Electrician Apprenticeship

 Day-to-day work can include:

-- Installing wiring, switchboards, lighting and power outlets in new builds
+- Installing wiring, switchboards, lighting and power outlets

-- Diagnosing faults and repairing existing electrical equipment
+- Diagnosing electrical faults and repairing equipment

 - Reading and interpreting blueprints, wiring diagrams and technical specifications